 Special Operations

-Emergency Medial Services (EMS)
+Emergency Medical Services (EMS)

 Emergency Medical Services provides Ambulances to respond to medical emergencies, heart attacks, major accidents and all other types of emergency medical calls.
 The fleet units also respond to structure fires to assist with medical aid for victims as well as firefighters who may become injured from their efforts to assist.
 From medical control and direction used by field paramedics to the MCHP pool of paramedics assisting citizens through education on appropriate use of the 911 system, EMS covers a wide array of emergency response and preventive programs designed to keep citizens safe from harm.
 Learn more about how EMS impacts your neighborhood or the description of available resources that may be made available.
-The EMS Division maintains a large fleet of equipment consists of emergency fleet full time ambulances, peak hour Ambulances, Mobile Community Health Paramedics (MCHP), and EMS Shift Duty Officers (SDO).
+The EMS Division maintains a large fleet of equipment consists of emergency fleet full time ambulances, peak hour Ambulances, Mobile Community Health Paramedics (MCHP), Right Care Paramedics, Single-Function Paramedics, and EMS Shift Duty Officers (SDO).
 In addition to these resources, all fire engines are equipped for Advanced Life Support (ALS) which reduces on-scene response time needed to mitigate medical emergencies.

 {{contact.FirstName}} {{contact.Title}}